Learn to Make and Use a Wood-Fired Kiln (4-5hrs)

 A short 10-minute drive from Kentaro Kiln is Arutokoro, a restaurant featured in TRAVEL UNA Issue 2.
 We recommend their lunch course made with seasonal ingredients, served on Karatsu ware (advance reservations are necessary).

 Japanese●Supplementary explanations in English via translation device or lecture board can be provided upon request.
 Please make a note in the message box during registration to request this service.※An English interpreter can also be arranged for an additional fee.
 Please contact UNA Laboratories for more details.

-Minimum 4 / Maximum 6
+Minimum number of participants: 2 / Maximum number of participants: 6

 10 days before the start of the tour (for example, please apply by October 1st for a tour that starts on October 10th)

 Advance payment at the time of reservation (VISA, Mastercard, Amex, JCB)

 Please wear clothes you won’t mind getting dirty.

 |Note about Tour Conductors||

 There will be no tour conductor from UNA Laboratories accompanying this program.
 Customers are responsible for managing their own itineraries.

 3 to 1 day(s) preceding the tour start date: 50% of the tour fee